TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 So, to define any function $( f : "Trees over" S -> X )$, we can divide taking the input into two cases, and define the outputs respectively.

-Let's use this principle to define the function $ "size" : "Trees over" S -> NN $ which is meant to give the number of elements of $S$ appear in a tree over $S$.
+Let's use this principle to define the function $ "size" : "Trees over" S -> NN $ which is meant to give the number of elements of $S$ which appear in a tree over $S$.

 $"size"(s) #d 1 \ "size"(#tree(($p$,$t_1$,$t_2$,$t_3$,dots,$t_(n-1)$,$t_n$))) #d 1 + "size"(t_1) + "size"(t_2) + "size"(t_3) + ... + "size"(t_(n-1)) + "size"(t_n)$